Nyanm/Saccharomyces-cerevisiae/README.md

 ## Behind the code

-Finally, a makeshift was found to pack all ingredients into one .exe file.
-Unfortunately, the application become ungodly big.
+Finally, a makeshift (using base64 encoding to convert common byte files into UTF-8 coded python variable) was found to pack all ingredients into one .exe file.
+Unfortunately, the .exe build become ungodly big.
 Nonetheless, this helps it avoid the issue "BEMANI will sue"

 I use matplotlib and seaborn to generate graphs, which make the summary more like an academical report than a game profile.
 Fortunately, I can soon use them in my diploma paper.
 XD